kragen/derctuo/light-pen-latency.md

 [19]: https://apps.dtic.mil/dtic/tr/fulltext/u2/a221095.pdf "USAARL Report No. 83-5, Analysis of image smear in CRT displays due to scan rate and phosphor persistence, Clarence E. Rash, October 1982"
 [20]: https://en.wikipedia.org/wiki/NTSC#Transmission_modulation_method
 [21]: https://en.wikipedia.org/wiki/Phosphor
+[22]: https://www.youtube.com/watch?v=-sbeghygOt4 "Sketchpad - A Man-Machine Graphical Information System, a talk at the Bay Area Computer History Perspectives lecture series, organized by Peter Nurkse and Jeanie Treichel, recorded on '3/22/94', distributed by Sun Microsystems, Inc., in 1996"

 However, because each point on the screen is only scanned once every 33.3 ms, your average latency *in the light pen itself* would be